damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

 ### Template

  #### 1. Assembly sequences
-   * Description of different steps and visualization of steps via the images and/or videos
+   * Description of different steps: ...

- ...
+   * Visualization of steps via the images and/or videos

  #### 2. Parts list
    * Item numbers: ...